eastmaels/steemblog.github.io/_posts/account/justyy/2019-02-20_steem-wallet-tool-upgrade-you-can-specify-counter-and-interval.md

 - - -

-This page is synchronized from the post: [Steem Wallet Tool Upgrade - You can Specify counter and interval!](https://steemit.com/@justyy/steem-wallet-tool-upgrade-you-can-specify-counter-and-interval)
+This page is synchronized from the post: ['Steem Wallet Tool Upgrade - You can Specify counter and interval!'](https://steemit.com/@justyy/steem-wallet-tool-upgrade-you-can-specify-counter-and-interval)